wandyezj/Random/writings/thoughts/api_design.md

 An Application Programming Interface (API) is a way to access functionality.
 One consideration of accessing functionality is ease of use: being able to quickly discover, understand, and apply the provided functionality.
 This paper will examine considerations for designing an accessible API.

-This paper will examine accessibility principals in four API aspects:
+This paper will examine accessibility Principles in four API aspects:

 * [Model](#model),
 * [Behavior](#behavior),
 * [Structure](#structure), and,
 * [Documentation](#documentation).

-Each API aspect will describe itself, then explore its __Purpose__, and two related __Principals__:
+Each API aspect will describe itself, then explore its __Purpose__, and two related __Principles__:

 * __Purpose__ is what role the API aspect serves in design,
-* __Principals__ are high level direction towards accessible design considerations.
+* __Principles__ are high level direction towards accessible design considerations.

-The API Aspects and explored principals are:
+The API Aspects and explored Principles are:

 * [Model](#model)
     * [Employ Existing](#employ-existing)